clojure-emacs/example-config/README.md

 Alternatively you can cherry pick packages and/or config from here for clojure development with cider and clj-refactor and add it to your already existing `~/.emacs.d` directory.

-Either way you should be able to `cider-jack-in` on any clojure file of your favourite clojure projec with `C-c M-j`.
+Either way you should be able to `cider-jack-in` on any clojure file of your favourite clojure project with `C-c M-j`.
 Prefix for clj-refactor is set to `C-c RET` so for example introduce let would be `C-c RET i l`.

 Happy clojure hacking!